Skip to content

 The photo above might be my worst exterior arena shot on this website.
 Unfortunately for me, I had gone to the Bruins game that afternoon and couldn’t get down to Matthews Arena until after dark.
 There was also construction going on in front of the arena and this regrettably was the best shot I could get.

 The thing that has always appealed to me the most about NCAA hockey is the atmosphere.
 My first NCAA game was at Yost Arena in Michigan, and it was incredible, with a giant student section with soccer-like songs and chants that were definitely not PG rated, a band and tons of fans supporting the team.
-At Northeastern the student section is the non-condemned end of the upper bowl.
-They give it a good effort, but were nowhere on the level of Michigan.
+At Northeastern the student section was in the non-condemned end of the upper bowl.
+They give it a good effort but were nowhere on the level of Michigan.
 The rest of the building on the night we were there was also half full at best, so the atmosphere was a tad disappointing.
 Now comparing a much smaller school like Northeastern to one of the largest programs in the country (Michigan) probably isn’t fair, but it taught me to temper expectations when going to smaller NCAA schools in the future.
-The walls of the upper bowl are dotted with the team flags throughout the same conference as Northeastern and the rafters are filled with banners showing off the Huskies success over the decades of both the men’s and women’s teams, as well as a banner commemorating the arena as the original home of the NHL’s Boston Bruins.
-One of the only signs of new tech in the building is the scoreboard hanging over centre ice, which is crisp HD quality and set up more longways with super wide screens for the sides and smaller screens for the ends much like in Kalamazoo.
+The walls of the upper bowl were dotted with the team flags throughout the same conference as Northeastern and the rafters filled with banners showing off the Huskies success over the decades of both the men’s and women’s teams, as well as a banner commemorating the arena as the original home of the NHL’s Boston Bruins.
+One of the only signs of new tech in the building was the scoreboard hanging over centre ice, which is crisp HD quality and set up more longways with super wide screens for the sides and smaller screens for the ends much like in Kalamazoo.
 All of this is under a beautiful arched wooden roof.

 Games Attended